 The median tuition to attend a private high school in New England is $42,850, according to data collected by the National Association of Independent Schools.

 Schools offer financial aid—here, 38 percent of Upper School students receive financial aid, with $34,232 the average amount awarded, according to Brimmer and May’s website—but families who don’t qualify are left with a big price tag.
-Next fall, tuition here will be $51,500, comparable to area independent schools.
+Next fall, tuition here will be $51,500, comparable to other independent schools in the area.

 Assistant Head of Academic Affairs Joe Iuliano disagrees with Weissbourd, at least where the School is concerned.

-“I do not think there is any correlation between tuition and grades,” Iuliuano said.
+“I do not think there is any correlation between tuition and grades,” Iuliano said.
 “I think there’s probably a better correlation between the student and grades.”

 Other administrators feel similarly.
 Grade inflation must be put in perspective, especially at self-selecting independent schools, according to Upper School Head Joshua Neudel.